Rejštejn: Etymology

 The original German name Reichenstein was created from am reichen Stein (meaning 'at the rich rock') and refers to the gold mining in the area.
-The Czech name was created by transliteration of the German one.
+The Czech name was created by transcription of the German name.

 Geography

 Rejštejn is located about 32 km southeast of Klatovy and 66 km south of Plzeň.
 It lies mostly in the Bohemian Forest mountain range and in the Šumava National Park, only the northern part of the municipal territory lies in the Bohemian Forest Foothills.
 The highest point is the mountain Huťská hora at 1187 m above sea level.
 The Otava River is formed by the confluence of the Vydra and Křemelná rivers, located at the western municipal border, and then flows through the town proper.

 History

 The first written mention of Rejštejn is from 1337.
 Originally, it was administratively considered part of Kašperské Hory.
 Thanks to gold mining in the area, the settlement grew.
 In 1584, Rejštejn was promoted by Emperor Rudolf II to a royal mining town and gained independence.
 In the 17th century, mining ended and the development of the town stopped.

 A new impulse for the development of the town was the establishment of glass factories.
 In 1836, the glass factory of Jan Eisner was established in Klášterský Mlýn.
 The second notable factory in Klášterský Mlýn was the art glass manufacturer Joh.
 Loetz Witwe.
 As a result of the economic crisis and the world wars, glassmaking ended in 1947.